April 1, 2020

 And, failing that, an asteroid is due

-To brush by earth around the end of April.
+To brush by earth, the final days of April.

 He doesn’t plan to stick around to see it.